QueryIPI: Query-agnostic Indirect Prompt Injection on Coding Agents: Introduction

-We present \sys, the first query-agnostic IPI method designed for realistic coding agents.
-To achieve this query-agnostic behavior, \sys leverages the tool description as its malicious input channel.
-Our approach employs an iterative, prompt-based search method to systematically refine this malicious description until it reliably triggers the desired payload.
-This method critically leverages the agent's internal prompt in two key phases: initial seed generation and iterative reflection.
-Specifically, during initial seed generation, \sys conditions the generation process on the internal prompt to create a seed description that aligns with the agent's prescribed role, tool-use patterns, and embedded security guardrails.
-Then, during the reflection phase of each iteration, it explicitly uses the internal prompt to analyze failures and rewrite the description, enabling it to craft reformulations that systematically target and bypass the agent's internal defenses.
+We present \sys, the first query-agnostic IPI attack for real-world coding agents. \sys uses the external tool description as its malicious payload.
+Our approach employs an iterative, prompt-based search method to systematically refine this malicious tool description until it reliably triggers the desired adversarial behavior of the coding agent.
+This method leverages coding agent's system invariant (i.e., internal prompt) in two key phases: initial seed generation and iterative reflection.
+During initial seed generation, \sys generates a seed description that aligns with the agent's prescribed role, tool-use patterns, and embedded security guardrails, using internal prompt information.
+Then, in the iterative reflection phase, it explicitly uses the internal prompt to analyze failures and rewrite the description, enabling it to craft reformulations that systematically target and bypass the agent's internal defenses.

-To automate our experiments, we simulated five realistic coding agents: Cursor~\citep{cursor_site}, Windsurf~\citep{windsurf_site}, Cline~\citep{cline_site}, Copilot~\citep{copilot_chat_docs}, and Trae~\citep{trae_docs}.
-Because our attack does not depend on the output of a tool's invocation, our evaluation can focus solely on the agent's initial response to a user query, without requiring actual tool interaction.
-Our method proves highly effective.
-On five simulated realistic coding agents, \sys achieves an average success rate of 70\%, 82\%, and 87\% with 2, 4, and 8 training samples, respectively, while the baseline achieves an average success rate of only 50\%.
-Crucially, we also demonstrate that the malicious tool descriptions generated through our simulated environment successfully transfer to and compromise the actual, real-world versions of these coding agents.
+To automate our experiments, we simulate five realistic coding agents: Cursor~\citep{cursor_site}, Windsurf~\citep{windsurf_site}, Cline~\citep{cline_site}, Copilot~\citep{copilot_chat_docs} and Trae~\citep{trae_docs}.
+Because our attack does not depend on the output of a tool's invocation, our evaluation can focus solely on the agent's initial response to a user query, without any interaction with the tool.
+Our evaluation shows that \sys is highly effective.
+Across five simulated real-world coding agents, \sys achieves average success rates of 70\%, 82\%, and 87\% with 2, 4, and 8 training samples, respectively, whereas the best-performing baseline achieves only 50\%.
+Crucially, we show that malicious tool descriptions crafted in our simulated environment retain their efficacy when deployed against real-world coding agents, successfully compromising them.